ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 ### Interfaces

 Most drawing objects, like [`Color`](#color), [`Brush`](#brush), [`Pen`](#pen), [`Font`](#font) and [`Geometry`](#geometry) implement an interface that is named like the implementing class, with an additional `Description` suffix (e.g. `ColorDescription`).
 Classes that implement such a description interface have a `create` method, that takes a description interface as parameter.<br><br> Constructors in JavaScript and TypeScript cannot be overloaded, which means that you have to specify a value for every parameter.
-The advantage of interfaces in typescript is that they can be represented by anonymous objects with nullable properties.
+The advantage of interfaces in typescript is, that they can be represented by anonymous objects with nullable properties.
 This leads to shorter and better readable code:

 **Long version using constructors:**